adaltas/node-masson/core/network/configure.coffee.md

     IPs and the value the hostnames.
 *   `resolv` (string, optional)
     Content of the '/etc/resolv.conf' file.
+    'systemd-resolved' will be deactivated if set
+*   `systemd_resolv` (string, optional)
+    Content of '/etc/systemd/resolved.conf'.
+    'systemd-resolved' will be activated  if this is set.
+    Both `resolv` and `systemd_resolv` can't be set at the same time.
 *   `host_replace` (string, optional)
     Custom hostname to replace in /etc/hosts.
 *   `ifcg` (object, optional)